PeteMichaud/sfml_demo/SideScroller/readme.md

 *   Particle System improvements
     *   change shape to be arbitrary RenderableThing (ie shapes and sprites)
-    *   move shape out of particle into emitter
     *   change from array of structs to struct of arrays (for PU cache improvements)
 *   Gamestates
     *   Make the game itself a gamestate